 - Applicants must pass their OSCE (candidates must pass all stations at 100 per cent) within eight months from the start of their visa.

 - If an applicant is unsuccessful at their first or second OSCE attempt, they must wait a minimum of 10 working days before they can take the examination again.
-Previously, applicants had to wait three months before they could take the OSCE for the third time.

 - Applicants only have to re-sit the parts of the exam they previously failed.
 There is a reduced re-sit fee of £397 to all applicants who have failed seven or fewer stations.